mengbinhao/jack-note/docs/my/automation_basic.md

 # Work Experience

-## Our United RT (2017/5 ~ present)
+## Our United RT (2018/5 ~ present)

 ### TPS automation project

 #### Description

 The product is a stand-alone software program.
 It is designed to complement standard diagnostic CT, MRI, and ultrasound scanners by adding the capability to perform computerized contouring of selected patient anatomy based on the anatomical density.
 This is an off-line procedure performed after the scan is completed and the patient has been released.
 The contoured images are available for export to other radiotherapy treatment planning systems

 #### Role & Responsibility

-1. Technology selectiong for automation project and built environment (TestComplete12)
+1. Technology selectiong for automation project and built environment (TestComplete)
-2. Write automation scripts and maintain(ES6)
+2. Write automation scripts and maintain cases(ES6)
 3. Set up CI environment(Jenkins、git)
-4. Excute automation for each iterator
+4. Excute automation for each build
 5. Analyze test report and bug tracking(JIRA)
-6. Manual case design and review(Testlink)
+6. Design manual case and review(Testlink)

 #### Accomplishments

-1. Over 60% manual case are turned into automation
+1. Over 50% manual case are turned into automation
 2. Improve 40% work efficiency for test team

 ## Emerson Xi’an Engineering Center (2016/4 ~ 2018/1)

 ### Oxygen

 #### Description

 Oxygen is an automation testing solution platform, it runs test cases based on target system data model、target system activities and its automated test case, then generate test report to users

 #### Role & Responsibility

+1. Work in Agile team(planning、grooming、retrospectives)
-1. Enhance automation framework(Selenium + JAVA)
+2. Enhance automation framework(Selenium + JAVA)
-2. Encapsulated target system business activities
+3. Encapsulated target system business activities
-3. Implement target system page defiend
+4. Implement target system page defiend
-4. Write automation scripts and Maintenance
+5. Write automation scripts and maintain cases
-5. Build CI environment
+6. Set up CI environment
-6. analyze test report
+7. Analyze test report and bug tracking
-7. Develop other web system
+8. Develop other web system

 #### Accomplishments

 1. At least 5 automated case per day(Including business activity and page define)
-2. 100% coverage of core manual case, over 60% coverage of extension manual case
+2. 100% coverage of core manual case, over 70% coverage of extension manual case

 ## Xi'an ACTIVE Network (2014/5 ~ 2015/6)

 ### Thriva、ActiveNet

 #### Description

 Agency publishes various activities, then the end customers look the events which they like to join or cancel them

 #### Role & Responsibility

 1. Provide solution for customer issue
+2. Analyze the root cause of each issue
-2. Deploy and upgrade system
+3. Deploy and upgrade system
-3. 24 hours on-call
+4. 24 hours on-call

 #### Accomplishments

 1. Over 90% customer issue are resolved on time
 2. Share and summarize hot issue

 ## Shanxi electric power Company (2009/3 ~ 2014/4)

 ### economic law project

 #### Description

 Implementation of contract management from the traditional manual approach to modern information technology, expedite contract approval

 #### Role & Responsibility

 1. Be responsible for the interface between other systems
 2. Deploy new system version
 3. Training key customers
 4. Resolve production issue

 #### Accomplishments

 1. Implement different interface for different region
 2. 100% handle customer issue

 # Skills

-- Language: ES6/NodeJS/JAVA
+- Language: JavaScript / Node.js / Java
-- Unit Test: Mocha
+- Unit Test: Mocha / Chai
 - CI: Jenkins
 - Version Control System: Git
-- Front Framework: Vue + Vue Router + VueX + Axios
+- Front Framework: Vue / Vue Router / VueX / Axios
 - Bundler: Webpack
 - Familar with Linux command
-- Familar with SQL/NOSQL
+- Familar with SQL / NOSQL